I am currently working overseas and will return to Australia in June 2022

 I am a Canberra based celebrant but I also travel as far as the South Coast, down to Cooma and up to the Kangaroo Valley.
 In fact, I don't mind travelling anywhere to help celebrate a wedding.

 I'd love to help with your wedding ceremony.
 Contact me today for a no-obligation meeting where we can chat, laugh and create.

 A little bit about me....

-I initially became a celebrant when friends were looking for someone who could help make their ceremony fun, relaxed and personable.
+I initially became a celebrant in 2011, friends were looking for someone who could help make their ceremony fun, relaxed and personable.
 Sooo... with a few months of legal jargon to learn, thinking of ideas to help create a unique ceremony and practising my celebrant's voice, I became an official Marriage Celebrant.